JohnnyGitH/BugEDex/README.md

 ```

+Requested Work:
+- Add DTO model
+- Bug Service - Needs to be handling the filtering
+- Create methods in service so state isn't exposed directly to the component
+- check if filter in Bug service does what i think it does
+-

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.